HarukaYamamoto0/aaaaaaaaaaa/wired/profile/rest-profile.md

 0010   01 03 00 01 00 00 02 00 00 00 00 03               ............
 ```

-### Changing from the main profile to the so-called Profile1.
+### Changing from the second profile called main to the so-called Profile1 (first profile).

 Request: